timle/timle.github.io/_posts/2014-07-24-obligatory.md

 Obligatory first post.
 Awkward...

-My work revolves around understanding the mechanisms behind the formation, and later plasticity, of memory.
 I love data exploration and visualization.
-I hope to use this blog as an outlet for when inspiration hits.
+This blog is an outlet for when inspiration hits.

-I've opted to use Jekyll + github.io for hosting + twitter bootstrap.
+I really like the idea of being able to write posts in markdown.
+So For the blog I have opted to use [Jekyll](jekyllrb.com) as backend + [github.io](https://pages.github.com/) for hosting.
+For layout [Bootstrap](http://getbootstrap.com/) was an easy choice, having worked with it in the past.

-Thanks to [yeswejekyll](http://yeswejekyll.com) for the initial Jekyll setup.
+Thanks to [yeswejekyll](http://yeswejekyll.com) for the initial Jekyll and Bootstrap setup.